isaacnmm/pestpolicy-hugo2XX/content/posts/tips-for-building-backyard-waterfall/index.md

 * **Place Rocks Strategically: ** Begin placing your largest boulders first around the perimeter of the pond and along the sides of the stream and waterfall tiers.

-Use them to create structure and define the edges. * **Shape the Falls: ** Use flatter, medium
-- sized rocks to create the individual drops and shelves of your waterfall.
+Use them to create structure and define the edges. * **Shape the Falls: ** Use flatter, medium-sized rocks to create the individual drops and shelves of your waterfall.
 Experiment with placement to achieve the desired sound and visual effect.
 Ensure rocks are stable and won't shift.

 * **Use Waterfall Foam: ** Once you're satisfied with the rock placement, use the black waterfall foam to seal gaps between rocks, especially where water is meant to flow over the top.